 In designing our audit, we determined materiality and assessed the risk of material misstatement in the financial statements.
-In particular, we looked at areas involving significant uncertainty, estimates and judgement by the Directors and considered future events that are inherently uncertain such as the recoverability of loans and receivables.
+In particular, we looked at areas involving significant accounting estimates and judgement by the directors and considered future events that are inherently uncertain such as the recoverability of loans and accrued interest.
 We also addressed the risk of management override of internal controls, including among other matters consideration of whether there was evidence of bias that represented a risk of material misstatement due to fraud.

-The company finance function is located in Northern Ireland.
-Our audit was conducted from our London office, with regular contact from the key individuals responsible for the accounting function.
+The Company's finance function is located in Northern Ireland.
+Our audit was conducted from our London office, with regular contact with the key individuals responsible for the accounting function.